+Facilities

-Ensure HVAC equipment on night settings when unoccupied time is scheduled (i.e., school breaks).
-D Upgrade DOC (direct digital control) systems.
-D Ensure timers are used and in effect in the facilities where they have been established.
-D Educate building staff and operators on building systems, how to control individual heating controls and review on demand charges.
-D Consider the benefits of biomass heating to reduce use of propane.
-Continue to plan for water conservation and replace fixtures with low water use models; Water i.e., tap aerators, low flush toilets, automatic turn off fixtures.
-As hot water tanks are retired, install instantaneous type heaters.
+- Complete sustainability audits on facilities to assess and understand building performance. - Continue to improve our buildings through maintenance and upgrades to be more energy efficient and comfortable learning spaces. - Continue efforts with new sustainable facility design to ensure low carbon, low cost and low energy facilities become our district standard and that new buildings are developed with a sustainability lens. - Commit to building better buildings with green construction and reduction of foot print. - Right-size facilities to efficiently match floor space to student enrollment. - Develop innovative and flexible classroom space including outdoor classrooms per student symposium wish list. - Keep informed of Fortis BC/ BC Hydro conservation and incentive programs. - Conduct a lighting audit: add lighting sensors to classrooms and reduce overall lighting use at a given time; evaluate the opportunity for LED exterior lighting projects. - Ensure HVAC equipment on night settings when unoccupied time is scheduled (i.e., school breaks). - Upgrade DOC (direct digital control) systems. - Ensure timers are used and in effect in the facilities where they have been established. - Educate building staff and operators on building systems, how to control individual heating controls and review on demand charges. - Consider the benefits of biomass heating to reduce use of propane.

+Water

+- Continue to plan for water conservation and replace fixtures with low water use models i.e., tap aerators, low flush toilets, automatic turn off fixtures. - As hot water tanks are retired, install instantaneous type heaters.

 Monitor water consumption of the facilities that are on water meters.

+Waste

+- Install multi-compartment trash cans (for recyclables, compost and trash). - Implement a hazardous waste reduction and disposal strategy for electronics including computer parts and monitors, batteries, paints, fluorescent bulbs, etc. - Develop innovative uses for waste materials: i.e., old tires to fences or planters. - Support composting efforts at schools.

+Transportation

-Waste Install multi-compartment trash cans (for recyclables, compost and trash).
-Implement a hazardous waste reduction and disposal strategy for electronics including computer parts and monitors, batteries, paints, fluorescent bulbs, etc. Develop innovative uses for waste materials: i.e., old tires to fences or planters.
-Support composting efforts at schools.
-Transportation Continue renewal of fleet to more efficient or low carbon/ electric vehicles.
-Consider the low impact of electric vehicles (EV) and support installation of EV charging infrastructure on or near school sites.
-Review vehicle fuel consumption data and comparisons with operators to promote understanding of fuel efficient operations Encourage alternate travel for business; i.e., carpool, bike, walk, transit, staff on school buses.
-Develop an active transportation plan for students and staff to reduce driving.
-Support bike to school week.
-Paper Inform the district about the "history of paper usage".
-Monitor paper options and cost out recycled paper versus non-recycled/other fibres.
-Review print management policies and practices and implement a reduced printing policy.
-Set default of all printers and copiers to double sided print.
-Initiate a program to facilitate behavioural changes away from paper use.
-Further promote electronic means to circulate communication, memos and report cards. then Neutral Action Report Page 11
+- Continue renewal of fleet to more efficient or low carbon/ electric vehicles. - Consider the low impact of electric vehicles (EV) and support installation of EV charging infrastructure on or near school sites. - Review vehicle fuel consumption data and comparisons with operators to promote understanding of fuel efficient operations - Encourage alternate travel for business; i.e., carpool, bike, walk, transit, staff on school buses. - Develop an active transportation plan for students and staff to reduce driving. - Support bike to school week.

+Paper

+- Inform the district about the "history of paper usage". - Monitor paper options and cost out recycled paper versus non-recycled/other fibers. - New print management policies and practices and a reduced printing policy. - New program to facilitate behavioural changes away from paper use. - Further promote electronic means to circulate communication, memos and report cards.